Map & Geographic Information Center (MAGIC)

 For more aerial photography as well as satellite imagery please contact the Earth Data Analysis Center here on campus.

 The Center for Southwest Research and Special Collections at Zimmerman Library also has a variety of aerial photography, especially in its pictorial and architectural archives.
-Use the Rocky Mountain Online Archive to search for these photographs.
+Use New Mexico Archives Online to search for these photographs.

 Large Scale Scanning